sciZer0/newdiscoveries/README.md

 The real reason is Inertia.

-Unfortunately, modern/official science absolutely fails to understand this.
+But modern/official science absolutely fails to understand this.

 As a consequence of the misunderstanding, for now, all scientists (all existing science textbooks) have the absolutely wrong concept of Work and hence have the absolutely wrong concept of Energy.
 As a result, all the existing formulas for calculating Work (W) and Energy (E), including these basic formulas,